 At the top, choose an Expectation kind:

-- Standard HTTP expectation — for any HTTP mock or proxy rule
+• HTTP — any HTTP mock or proxy rule (described below as the standard HTTP expectation)

-- LLM Conversation — for multi-turn scripted LLM conversations
+• LLM Conversation — multi-turn scripted LLM conversations

 Standard HTTP Expectation